HardeepPatel/Real-Time-Stock-Market-Data-Pipeline/README.md

-# Stock Market Kafka Real Time Data Engineering Project
+# Real-Time Stock Market Data Pipeline Project

 ## Introduction
 In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.